 Glen Rosa Horseshoe

 The Glen Rosa Horseshoe is a Category AL Scottish hill race located on the Isle of Arran.
-The event follows a clockwise loop that traverses four summits of Glen Rosa, with a focus on minimizing tarmac.
-The course primarily consists of heather and granite terrain and is mostly unmarked, requiring participants to visit several checkpoints.
+The event takes place at the Brodick Castle Rangers Centre.
+This race follows a clock-wise loop that challenges participants to navigate four of Glen Rosa’s summits with minimal use of tarmac surfaces.

-Participation is open to runners aged 18 or older who have completed at least two similar races.
-Competitors are required to possess navigation skills sufficient for bad weather conditions and must carry the appropriate kit, including a map and compass, as per Scottish Hill Runners (SHR) rules.
-Specific cut-off times are in place for the course.
+Registration is open to runners aged 18 or older.
+To be eligible to enter, participants must have completed a minimum of two similar hill races.
+Competitors are required to demonstrate the ability to navigate the route effectively, even in poor weather conditions.
+All runners must carry the appropriate safety kit, including a map and a compass, in accordance with Scottish Hill Runners (SHR) rules.

 Race information